-Residents in the capital of Canada’s Northwest Territories ordered to evacuate as wildfires near
+Residents ordered to evacuate the capital of Canada’s Northwest Territories as wildfires near

 People in the four areas of Yellowknife at highest risk should leave as soon as possible and residents in other areas have until noon Friday to leave, the Northwest Territories government said.

+“I want to be clear that the city is not in immediate danger and there’s a safe window for residents to leave the city by road and by air,” Shane Thompson, environment minister for the Territories, told a news conference.

+The fire was burning about 17 kilometers (10 miles) outside the city.
+“Without rain, it is possible it will reach the city outskirts by the weekend,” Thompson said.

-The government said it’s safe for residents to drive out of Yellowknife.
-If smoke limits visibility, those leaving by highway will be escorted through the active fire zone.
+If smoke limits visibility, those leaving Yellowknife by highway will be escorted through the active fire zone.

 More than 200 wildfires have already burned a widespread area of the Northwest Territories.
+There were 1,067 active wildfires burning across Canada as of Wednesday.

 Eight communities totaling nearly 6,800 people, or 15% of the Northwest Territories’ population, have already evacuated, Mike Westwick, the region’s fire information officer, said earlier in the day.

+Many highways have been closed and the territory has had what officials called the largest airlift in its history.
 Canadian Forces personnel are helping firefighters and have flown evacuees out on Hercules aircraft.

 Canada has seen a record number of wildfires this year.
 More than 21,000 square kilometers (8,108 miles) have burned.